 The Classification Act establishes an annual levy and/or fees payable by CVoD providers listed in Schedule 4 of the Act.
 This applies to international streaming providers such as Netflix, Neon and Disney+ and local provider Sky.
 The addition, or removal, of providers on the Schedule will directly impact levy revenue.

-Levy Regulations: The Films, Videos, and Publications Classification Commercial Video on-Demand Levy Regulations 2021 came into force on 31 May 2021 and are to be reviewed prior to May 2025.
+The Films, Videos, and Publications Classification Commercial Video on-Demand Levy Regulations 2021 came into force on 31 May 2021 and have recently been amended to remove regulation 3 which revoked the CVOD Levy.